rgeshay/GeshayPortfolio/assignments3_4.md

 <br>
 <br>
 Thank you for following this stream-of-consciousness journey to refine a data visualization.
-I am excited to convey more interesting stroeis that are supported by visually pleasing data, especially in the climate sphere.
+I am excited to convey more interesting stories that are supported by visually pleasing data, especially in the climate sphere.
 So many stories are worth telling!
 </p>